alpyen/fpga-mediaplayer/README.md

 The key focus of this project was to accomplish this vision with certain -- partially arbitrary -- constraints and to get the whole thing done while touching on many aspects of FPGA and electronics development.
-It is by no means perfect, but it is done while hitting all the project goal's I set for myself.
+It is by no means perfect, but it is done while hitting all the project's goals I set for myself.

 ## Project Goal